-(1) Hong Kong, Macau, Yokohama, Japan, Beijing, Nanjing, Hangzhou, China
+(2) Hong Kong, Macau, Yokohama, Japan, Beijing, Nanjing, Hangzhou, Suzhou, China

-Leases covering our currently occupied leased facilities expire at varying dates, generally within the next five years.
+Leases covering our current facilities expire at varying dates, generally within the next five years.
 We anticipate no difficulty in retaining occupancy through lease renewals, month-to-month occupancy or replacing the leased facilities with equivalent facilities.

-We currently own commercial property in Taipei of approximately 6,200 square feet, which we have no plans to use for our operations.
-We are in the process of selling the Taipei property.
-In 2017, we sold office facilities located in Shanghai, China and recognized gain from disposal of US\$1.9 million.
+We currently own commercial property in Taipei of approximately 6,200 square feet and commercial property in Shanghai of approximately 20,000 square feet, which we have no plans to use for our operations.
+We are in the process of selling the Shanghai properties.